colomemaria/epiAneufinder/README.md

 ### Version History

+* 1.1.5
+    * Adapted function to read also fragment files from the new 10X version (with a 6th column)

 * 1.1.4
     * Added parameters to `karyotype_measures` to optional create a scatterplot of aneuploidy vs heterogeneity per chromosome
     * Calculate the CNV burden (=aneuploidy) per cell with the function `cnv_burden_per_cell`